Small town Ohioans, unfazed by Flynn resignation, trust Trump to bring back jobs

-CIRCLEVILLE, Ohio - As questions swirl around what President Donald Trump knew about his former national security adviser's communications with Russia and vulnerability to blackmail and when he knew it, Trump's supporters remain hopeful that the president will deliver on the campaign promises that matter most to them.
+CIRCLEVILLE, Ohio - As questions swirl around what President Donald Trump knew about his former national security adviser's communications with Russia, many of his supporters remain steadfast.

 "I didn't like that it happened, but it did — and you've got to move on," said Jerry Leist, a retired farmer in the area, of Gen. Michael Flynn's abrupt Monday night resignation.
 "Am I concerned about it?
 Not nearly as concerned as I am about other things — jobs, immigration, other things.
 That's way above Russia, which will always be a problem."